1983 President's Cup Football Tournament: Controversies

-In a group match of Thailand and United States, a South Korean referee who judged the match was criticized for awarding a controversial penalty to United States.
-Phisit, the Thai director and a vice-president of the Asian Football Confederation, seriously complained about it.
+In a group stage match between Thailand and United States, a South Korean referee who judged the match was criticized for awarding a controversial penalty to United States.
+Phisit, Thailand's director and a vice-president of the Asian Football Confederation, seriously complained about it.

-The Ghana national team tried to give up the third place play-off after they lost to South Korea in the semi-finals, where two of them were sent off with displeasure.
+Ghana tried to withdraw from the third place play-off after losing to South Korea in the semi-finals, where two Ghanaian players were sent off with displeasure.